pangloss/pattern/README.md

 In practice, 99% of the time I use this method.

 For that last 1%, though, a more traditional data-driven substitution method is required.
-For that, we can use `substitute`:
+For that, we can use `substitute`, which interprets and executes the pattern at runtime:

 ``` clojure
 (substitute